rust-lang/reference/src/items/enumerations.md

 ```

 r[items.enum.discriminant.coercion.fieldless]
-[Field-less enums] can be casted if they do not have explicit discriminants, or where only unit variants are explicit.
+[Field-less enums] can be cast if they do not have explicit discriminants, or where only unit variants are explicit.

 ```rust
 enum Fieldless {